 - Farm tours

 - Maple Sugaring tours in early spring

 During sugaring season we’d love to have you and yours come on down to the Farm and see how this New England favorite gets made.
 Learn to tap a tree, hear how the Native Americans and colonials would have made maple syrup, and experience process for yourself in our sugar shack.

-We expect to sugar between February 24 and March 23 but cannot guarantee we will actively be boiling on any particular day.
+We expect to sugar between mid February and mid March but cannot guarantee we will actively be boiling on any particular day.